-- The student is responsible for arranging a Recital Hearing date at least two weeks prior to the recital date, checking with their committee members and the Music Ministries office to find an agreeable time.
+- The student is responsible for arranging a Recital Hearing date at least two weeks prior to the recital date, checking with their committee members and the Music Ministries office to find an agreeable time (the recital request form referenced above requires potential dates for the hearing as well as the recital).
 The student may request an exception using the Music Student Request Form.
 See the Appendix for a sample copy of the form. - The Hearing must be scheduled a minimum of two weeks prior to the recital date, with the exception of conducting or non-major hearings which may be scheduled one week before the recital. - The student and their accompanist(s) must be prepared to perform the entire program. - The student and their accompanist(s) should attend the Recital Hearing in appropriate recital attire.
 This is defined as coat and tie for men and dress or dress slacks for women. - The student is required to bring proof copies of their printed program to their Recital Hearing for review and approval by their committee.
-The program should be typed and properly formatted, and the duration of each song should be indicated to the quarter-minute in a column on the far right of the page.
+The program should be typed and properly formatted, and the duration of each song should be indicated to the quarter-minute in a column on the far right side of the page.